Projecting the 10 Biggest NBA Free-Agent Contracts This Offseason

 It's all about the money.

-NBA free agents make decisions for a wide variety of reasons.
+NBA free agents make decisions for a variety of reasons.
 Maybe they really are chasing the biggest possible paycheck.
 (Who could blame them for that?)
 Perhaps they just want a fresh start in a new location.
 Some might be seeking out a scheme that best fits their unique talents, while others could be driven by location—whether for their families or a potential reunion with their hometown squad.
 The explanations for offseason decisions can be wide-ranging.

 But here, we're only concerned with the dollars.